 [Clause 35 inserted in Gazette 4 Mar 2003 p.
 721.]

-37. Audit
+37. Audit, deadline for; interim report

 (1) If the Auditor General cannot complete the audit of a port authority by 30 September in any year he or she is to submit an interim report to the Minister setting out the reasons for the inability to complete the audit by that date, and the Minister is to cause copies of the report to be laid before each House of Parliament or dealt with under section 133 within 14 sitting days after receiving that report.